rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 Before implementing the logic for it, there needs to be a way to identify the next page of the paginated list.
-To extend the the inner fields of a list field with fields for meta information such as the `pageInfo` or the `totalCount` information, use `pageInfo` to define the next page on button-click.
+To extend the inner fields of a list field with fields for meta information such as the `pageInfo` or the `totalCount` information, use `pageInfo` to define the next page on button-click.
 Also, the `totalCount` is only a nice way to see how many items are in the next list:

 {{< highlight javascript "hl_lines=12 13 14 15 16" >}}
 const GET_ISSUES_OF_REPOSITORY = `